 9. Heat the same pan in which we sauteed the bhindi.
 Add 1 tablespoon oil or ghee.
 Crackle ½ teaspoon cumin seeds first.

-10. Then add 1 medium sized chopped onion.
-Saute till the onions change color or become translucent.
+10. Then add ⅓ to ½ cup chopped onions.
+Saute till the onions change color or become translucent stirring often.

-11. Crush 3 to 4 garlic and ½ inch ginger to a paste in mortar and pestle.
-Add the ginger-garlic paste.
+11. Crush 3 to 4 garlic and 1 inch ginger to a paste in mortar and pestle.
+Add the crushed ginger-garlic paste or you can add 1 teaspoon ginger garlic paste.

-12. Saute for about 15 to 20 seconds or till the raw aroma goes away.
-By now the onion will turn light brown or golden.
+12. Saute for some seconds or till the raw aroma goes away.

 14. Stir and mix well.